-Solar can abate 5.5 to 10 gigatonnes (Gt) of CO2e by 2050 in select subsectors, including 24% to 43% of power and heat, depending on the transition scenario.
+Solar can abate 5.5 to 10 gigatonnes (Gt) of CO_2e by 2050 in select subsectors, including 24% to 43% of power and heat, depending on the transition scenario.

 Solar PV prices dropped ~99.8% since 1975, driven by economies of scale known as Swanson's law, in which each doubling of installed capacity has led to an average price drop of ~20%.
-This was initially caused by the improvement of module efficiency; after 2001, scale economies became more significant.
+This was initially caused by the improvement of module efficiency; after 2001, economies of scale became a significant driver of cost reduction.